dart-lang/language/working/static metaprogramming/intro.md

 In the Dart ecosystem, in the absence of metaprogramming in the language, users often resort to code generators.
 Some of those are quite sophisticated and are written in imperative Dart code.
+These typically take the form of kernel transformers or separate build processes like build_runner which run before the compilers and are not directly integrated.

 Rust has a nice [declarative, rule-based macro system][rust_declarative_macros].
 But, because that rule-based system is limited, Rust also has a second